Clifftech123/oop-in-typescript/README.md

 ## Abstraction:

  Abstraction is the process of hiding the implementation details from the user.
 It is used to achieve security and data integrity.
 It is achieved by using access modifiers.
 There are three access modifiers in TypeScript: public, private and protected.

+ Abstraction is an important concept in object-oriented programming (OOP) that allows you to hide the implementation details of a class or object from the user of that class or object.
+In TypeScript, abstraction can be achieved through the use of abstract classes and interfaces.

+Abstract Classes:
+An abstract class is a class that cannot be instantiated directly and is meant to be subclassed.
+Abstract classes are typically used to define a common interface for a set of subclasses, without implementing all the methods required for those subclasses.
+Abstract classes can define abstract methods, which must be implemented by their subclasses.
+Abstract classes can also define concrete methods, which can be called by subclasses.

  here is an example of abstraction in TypeScript: